John Travis (physician): Early life and education

-Travis earned his BA from The College of Wooster in 1965, followed by an MD from Tufts University School of Medicine in 1969, and spent six years as a commissioned officer in the U.S. Public Health Service (USPHS).
+Travis earned his BA from College of Wooster in 1965, followed by an MD from Tufts University School of Medicine in 1969, and spent six years as a commissioned officer in the United States Public Health Service.
 At this time, he completed a residency in preventive medicine at Johns Hopkins Bloomberg School of Public Health, which included a Masters in Public Health, awarded in 1971.

 Career

 Between 1975 and 1979 he opened and ran the Wellness Resource Center in Mill Valley, California.
-He closed the Center in 1979 and established Wellness Associates, a non-profit educational corporation.
+He closed the center in 1979 and established Wellness Associates, a non-profit educational corporation.

 In 2000, he moved to Australia, where he has continued to work in the field of adult and infant wellness.
-Between 2008-2016, he was an adjunct professor in the Wellness Program at RMIT University (Royal Melbourne Institute of Technology).
-He is also a member of the Advisory Board, Integrative Health Studies master's degree, at the California Institute of Integral Studies in San Francisco.
+Between 2008 and 2016, he was an adjunct professor in the Wellness Program at Royal Melbourne Institute of Technology He is also a member of the Advisory Board, Integrative Health Studies master's degree, at California Institute of Integral Studies in San Francisco.

 Wellness

 Travis has cited Halbert L. Dunn's 1961 book, High-Level Wellness as one of the influences which led him to found the Wellness Resource Center.
-The Center focused on the individual’s overall state of wellbeing and encouraged “self-directed approaches” to improving health.
+The center focused on the individual's overall state of wellbeing and encouraged “self-directed approaches” to improving health.
 In 1975, he self-published the Wellness Inventory.
 This utilized a whole-person model, based on a "Wellness Energy System" that comprised 12 dimensions, incorporating nutrition, exercise, stress, and the social environment.
 He first wrote and self-published the Wellness Workbook in 1977.
 This was later re-published in collaboration with Regina Ryan, and had sold 175,000 copies by 2005.
 In 1979 he was interviewed by Dan Rather on 60 Minutes, which helped to bring the concept of wellness to national attention.